SFSU-Bethel-Instructional/sobel-harness-instructional/README.md

 You will also need to add one more item to the line reading #pragma omp target data (...).
 As written, that line of code maps the input data and parameters to the device, but it does not have a map() statement to pull the data back from the device.
 You need to add that one more item to this line in order to have the results come back from the GPU.

-For additional reading, slide #22 on this URL may be helpful: https://www.nersc.gov/assets/Uploads/OpenMPTrainingShortAdvanced.pdf
+For additional reading, have a look at this collection of slides/material from a 2024 NERSC OpenMP training session, which does include information about OpenMP device offload on NERSC platforms: https://github.com/NERSC/openmp-series-2024

 # Information about data files